Let’s face it. Holidays are crazier than ever – it is so easy to get caught up in the frenzy that we don’t enjoy the festive times the way we should.

-By the second monthly follow-up, 41 patients remained on CBD treatments and 27 patients remained on CBD at the third month assessment.
+By the second monthly follow-up, 41 patients remained on CBD and 27 patients remained on CBD at the third-month assessment.

 Results showed a more sustained response to anxiety than for sleep; patient records showed a larger decrease in anxiety than in sleep although there was mild improvement in sleep patients.